MUST-Deep-Learning/KnowIt/default_archs/arch_how_to.md

     - Additionally, if statefulness is desired, the following two methods must also be defined:
       - ``force_reset()``, accessable from outer scope.
 This method should reset all hidden and internal states.
 It is called at the start of train, validation, and testing loops.
       - ``update_states()`` it receives a Tensor of current IST indices of shape `[batch_size, 3]` as argument.
 This method can be used to handle statefulness.
 It is called at the start of each batch.
-    - Furthermore, if an indicator is needed to distinguish between training and inference phases, a boolean attribute ``inference`` can be defined on the model.
-      - It is automatically set to ``True`` at the start of validation and testing loops.
-      - It reset to ``False`` at the start of each training epoch.
       Note that the architecture will have the same name as the script being imported.

 See default architectures for examples.